MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppOperationResult.md

 PS C:\> Get-AzureRemoteAppOperationResult -TrackingId $result.Tracking
 ```

-This command saves the tracking ID returned from an azure_2 RemoteApp operation.
+This command saves the tracking ID returned from an Azure RemoteApp operation.
 The tracking ID is passed to **Get-AzureRemoteAppOperationResult** in the command that follows.

 ## PARAMETERS